EternityForest/KaithemAutomation/help.md

 #### kaithem.events.when(trigger,action,priority="interactive")

-This lets you create an event that will fire exactly once and then disappear.
+This lets you create an event that will fire exactly once and then dissapear.
 Trigger must be a function that returns true when you want it to fire, and action must be a function

 #### kaithem.events.after(delay,action,priority)

 Same as when(), but creates an event that will fire after *delay* seconds.
-Useful for things like turning lights on for set lengths of time.
+Usful for things like turning lights on for set lengths of time.
 This will only be accurate to within a tenth of a second normally, or within one frame if you set priority to 'realtime'

 Note that as both these functions create real(through temporary) events, they have the capability to outlast the creating code.
 If one set up a event that creates temporary events, then deletes the event, the temporary events will remain until triggered or until the server is restarted.

 ### kaithem.persist

-Provides easy-to-use functionality for traditional file based persistence.
+Provides easy-to-use functionality for traditional file based persistance. relative filenames provided to these functions will use kaithem's vardir/data as the working directory. $envars and ~ will be expanded if expand is set to true.

+Each module should in general have it's own subfolder in this data directory unless the data will be shared between modules

+Note that you may want to use the registry instead to save SD card wear by keeping changes in RAM until explicitly saved.

-#### kaithem.persist.load(filename)
+#### kaithem.persist.load(filename, autorecover=True, expand=True)

-Load data from a file named filename in a format dictated by the file extension.
+Load data from a file named filname in a format dictated by the file extension.
 Data will be converted to a python appropriate representation and returned.

+If autorecover ==True, and the filename doesn't exist or can't be loaded, then filename+"~" will be used instead.
+If both the original file and a tilde backup file exist, the tilde backup file will be used if a filename~! marker file exists to indicate that the backup file is valid.

+If no marker file exists but a backup file does(Such as might be the case if an external editor was involved), the tilde file is used only if it is older or longer than the main file, because generally a program does not write to the main file until finished writing the backup, and therefore if the main file is newer, the backup likely finished sucessfully, allowing the code to move on to the main file.

+Similarly, since a tilde file never contains additional data beyond what was in the original, so if the tilde file is longer, that means the main file was truncated, which should only ever happen after a complete backup was made

+Both of these are just heuristics and cannot guarantee detection of a valid tilde file.
+However, due to persist.save using ~! markers(or tempfiles and atomic rename if available), the save and load process should be fully atomic so long as no other programs access the save files while kaithem is using them.

 #### Supported File Types

 .json
-Values may be list, dict, string, int, bool, or None
+Values may any JSON serializable object

 .yaml
-Values may be list, dict, string, int, bool, or None
+Values may any YAML serializable object

 .txt
-Values may be anything. str() will be used on it prior to saving.
+Values must be a sting or unicode string.
+Any other object will be converted to a string in some undefined manner Text will be saved as UTF-8, but no BOM will be added.

 .bin
-Bytes and bytearrays.
+Bytes and bytearrays may be directly saved with this.

 \*.gz
-Any other type may be compressed with gzip compression(e.g. "foo.txt.gz")
+Any other type may be compressed with gzip compresssion(e.g. "foo.txt.gz")

 \*.bz2
 Any other type may be compressed with bz2 compression(e.g. "bar.json.bz2")

-#### kaithem.persist.save(data,filename,mode=default,private=False)
+#### kaithem.persist.save(data,filename,mode=default,private=False,backup=None,expand=False)

 Saves data to a file named fn in a format dictated by the file extension.
 If the file does it exist, it will be created.
 If it does, it will be overwritten.
-If mode=='backup', a tilde will be appended to the existing file's name, the new file written, and then the backup will be deleted.
-Compressed filetypes are also supported.
+If mode=='backup', the file will first be copied to filename~ , then an empty marker file will be created at filename~! to show that the backup was completed correctly, the file written or overwritten, and then the backup and marker file will both be deleted will be deleted.

+If the directory you try to save into does not exist, it will be created along with any higher level directories needed.

+The affect of this is that if a write fails, the loader can fall back to an old version.

+Setting backup to true is an alias for mode="backup", which should be used instead as the mode parameter may be removed.

 If private is True, file will have the mode 700(Only owner or admin/root can read or write the file).
 The mode is changed before the file is written so there is no race condition attack.